sygoh0909/Trend-Analyzer/README.md

 - 📈 Interactive Dashboard → Rich charts & visual insights for creators/marketers.

 - 🔗 Real-Time APIs → Direct integration with YouTube/TikTok APIs instead of CSV uploads.

+- 🔔 Trend Alerts → Notify users instantly (via email, Slack, or dashboard pop-ups) when new or emerging trends are detected.